The Price of Privacy in Untrusted Recommendation Engines: Lower Bounds: Private Learning with Distortion

 Returning to our problem of learning item clusters, we note that $M=\frac{K^N}{K!}$ in that case.
 Further, by choosing $d$ as the edit distance (Hamming distance) between two clusterings of items (i.e., for two clusterings $C_N$ and $C_N'$, $d(C_N,C_N')$ is the the number of items that are mapped to different clusters in the two clusterings), we get that:

-Now, using the above results, we can derive a more general version of Theorem \ref{Thm:basiclb}. \begin{theorem} Suppose the underlying clustering $C_N(\cdot):[M]\rightarrow[K]$ is drawn uniformly at random from $\{0,1\}^N$.
+Now, combining the above results, we obtain a more general version of Theorem \ref{Thm:basiclb}. \begin{theorem} Suppose the underlying clustering $C_N(\cdot):[M]\rightarrow[K]$ is drawn uniformly at random from $\{0,1\}^N$.
 Further, for a given tolerance $d>0$ and error threshold $p_{\max}$, we define a learning algorithm to be unreliable for the hypothesis class $\mathcal{H}$ if:

 Then any learning algorithm that obeys $\epsilon$-local-DP is unreliable if the number of queries $U$ satisfies:

 \end{theorem}